alexeykosh/2023-dripf-model/README.md

 ### Data:

 Data for the empirical results can be downloaded from the following [link](http://www.christianbentz.de/AdaptiveLanguages/AdaptLang.zip).
 This data was used in the [Bentz & Ferrer-i-Cancho, 2016](https://publikationen.uni-tuebingen.de/xmlui/handle/10900/68639) paper.
-The data is stored in the `FreqDists_50K` folder.
+The data is stored in the `FreqDists_50K` folder, which needs to be put in the `data` folder of this repository.

 ### Code: